inspiredminds/contao-eventlist-extended/README.md

 * `countDescending`: The descending number of the current event (next event is last).
 * `countTotal`: The total number of available events for this list module.

+### Skip current event

+If an event list is shown together with an event reader, then this setting will exclude the current event from the list.

 ## Attributions

 Development funded by [Die Heilsarmee in Deutschland K.d.ö.R.](https://www.heilsarmee.de/).